CIGMO/CIGMO.github.io/_pages/about.md

 ---
-layout: about
+layout: about_custom
 title: about
 permalink: /
-subtitle: The Center for Information Geometric Mechanics and Optimization.
+# subtitle: The Center for Information Geometric Mechanics and Optimization.

 profile: